dotse/tls-fed-auth/tls-fed-auth.md

 An additional layer of security is introduced through thumbprint verification [@!RFC7638], where federation members can independently verify the key's authenticity.
 This involves comparing the calculated cryptographic thumbprint of the key with a trusted value, ensuring its integrity.
 Importantly, this verification process can be conducted through channels separate from the JWKS itself, enhancing security by eliminating reliance on a single distribution mechanism.

 This trust framework is essential for enabling seamless and secure interoperability across different trust domains within the federation.

+## Member Vetting

+To ensure the security and integrity of the FedTLS framework, a member vetting process is essential.
+Detailed vetting processes are beyond the scope of this document but can be guided by established frameworks such as eIDAS and eduGAIN.

+The following are non-normative references to established frameworks:

+-   eIDAS: The eIDAS regulation establishes a framework for electronic identification and trust services within the European Union.
+It ensures secure and standardized electronic interactions across member states, facilitating mutual recognition of electronic IDs.
+Operators can refer to the eIDAS framework for guidance on robust authentication and identity verification processes.
+See [@eIDAS].

+-   eduGAIN: eduGAIN is an interfederation service connecting identity federations worldwide, primarily within the research and education sectors.
+It ensures high standards of security and interoperability, allowing institutions to collaborate seamlessly. eduGAIN's processes for vetting and federating identity providers can serve as a useful reference.
+See [@eduGAIN].

 # Metadata Repository